 If you’re looking for a super location and stylish rooms that won’t break the bank, look no further than Roppongi Hotel S. Hidden away in the heart of thumping Roppongi, this boutique abode has 47 contemporary-zen rooms—think wooden lattice work, tatami mats and top tech—and a cozy guest lounge where you can sip sake by the window as Roppongi life passes by.

-- The 5 Best Hotels in Kyoto Put a Modern Twist on Old Traditions
+- Kyoto’s Best Hotels Put a Modern Twist on Old Traditions